 Vestibular schwannomas (also called Acoustic Neuromas, although this terminology is incorrect since these tumours originate in Schwann cells, not in neurons, and usually on the vestibular component of the nerve) are the most common growth in the area.
-Similar to most primary intracranial tumours, they are benign and complications arise mostly from compression of nearby structures.
+Similar to most primary intracranial tumours, they are benign, and most complications arise from compression of nearby structures.

 They are slowly growing and are frequently related to slowly progressing ipsilateral hearing loss.
-Although vestibular schwannomas are responsible for roughly 80% of the cases, other causes can range from different tumors (e.g. menangiomas) to vascular abnormalities.
+Although vestibular schwannomas are responsible for roughly 80% of the cases, other causes can range from different tumours (e.g. meningiomas) to vascular abnormalities.

 Most common symptoms are: